 I personally can’t stand large gatherings with lots of people and noise.

-I’m not a fan of going out to dinner with groups and find that my social interactions with others suffer because I don’t feel like I’m in control of my emotions or the situation.
+I’m not a fan of going out to dinner with groups and find that my social interactions with others suffer because I don’t feel like I’m in control of the situation.

 Instead, I’m left feeling stressed and anxious.